-Excellence in Advising and Mentorship Fellowships should not be awarded on articulation of new projects or endeavors, but as recognition for sustained, ongoing work that faculty do to support students.
+Like all of the awards and enhancements the task force recommends, Excellence in Advising and Mentorship Fellowships should not be awarded based on articulation of new projects or endeavors, but rather in recognition of sustained, ongoing work that faculty do to support students.
 The fellowship should come with a course release or stipend and faculty should be eligible to receive this fellowship every four years.
-Faculty should selfnominate or be nominated by colleagues.
+Faculty should self-nominate or be nominated by colleagues.
 Nominations should remain under consideration (with possibility of update) for up to four years so that applicants need not submit new materials each year.
-In the first two to three years, the Faculty Personnel Committee should select award recipients, with the possibility of moving to a different structure thereafter.
+In the first few years, the Faculty Personnel Committee should select award recipients, with the possibility of moving to a different structure thereafter.